The popularity of WhatsApp has surged in recent years, with the number of users reaching 2.78 billion in 2024.

-With over 2.5 billion users, WhatsApp may well be the world’s most popular messaging app, but it isn’t necessarily the best option for businesses.
+But although WhatsApp is one of the world’s most popular messaging app, it isn’t always the best option for businesses and customer communication.

 Not straight out of the box, at least.